(813) 494-5346

 Find answers to common questions about our notary and related services.

-A Notary Public is a public official appointed by the state government to witness the signing of important documents and administer oaths.
+A: A Notary Public is a public official appointed by the state government to witness the signing of important documents and administer oaths.
 Services typically include verifying the identity of signers, witnessing signatures, and notarizing various legal documents.

 A: For notarization in Florida, you must present a valid, government-issued photo ID.
 Acceptable forms of identification, which must be current or issued within the past five years and contain a serial or identifying number, include: